moiseevigor/moiseevigor.github.io/_appendices/2026-05-01-geometry-of-seeing-A1-lie-groups.md

 non-compact, which is the standard obstruction.
 So even a Riemannian story on $\mathrm{SE}(2)$ would not make $\exp(tX)$ geodesic.
 Part&nbsp;1 goes further
-still: its metric is *sub-Riemannian*, left-invariant but not right-invariant, and its geodesics are not $\exp(tX)$ at all — they are Euler's elastica.
+still: its metric is *sub-Riemannian*, left-invariant but not right-invariant, and its geodesics are not $\exp(tX)$ at all — their plane projections are generically cuspidal curves, siblings of Euler's elastica (Part&nbsp;2 and Appendix A3 keep the two families apart).
 Appendix A5 explains how the SR exponential map differs from this group exponential.

 ## Adjoint and coadjoint actions